CodeYourFuture/curriculum/content/js2/blocks/variable-keys/index.md

 ```

 Inside `parseQueryString`, `key` is an **identifier**.
 An `identifier` is used to identify a value.
-When `parseQueryString` is called with `"user=mitch"` then `key` will be assigned the value of "user".
-So we want to update the object with a property name that is the value of the `key` variable and not the string "key".
+When `parseQueryString` is called with `"fruit=banana"` then `key` will be assigned the value of ` "user"`.
+So we want to update the object with a property name that is the value of the `key` variable and not the string `"key"`.
 We can do this by using square bracket notation.

 ```js {linenos=table,hl_lines=["5"],linenostart=1}